Matatika/matatika-docs/content/workspaces.md

 /api/workspaces/{workspace-id}/members
 {:.path .path-GET}

+Returns all members of the workspace `workspace-id`.
 A member is a profile that belongs to particular workspace.
 Member resources contain only the associated profile ID and name.

+### Prerequisites
+- The user must be a member of the workspace `workspace-id`

 ### Request
 #### cURL Example